How to change your name

-Change of name licence for non-EU nationals
+Change of name licence for non-EEA nationals

-You can obtain get an application form for a change of name licence by writing to the Change of Name Section in ISD.
+You can get an application form for a change of name licence by writing to the Change of Name Section in ISD.

 Recognition of your new name

-Your name change does not necessarily need to be supported by any documentary evidence although such evidence is often needed for a wide range of administrative and legal matters.
+Your name change does not necessarily need to be supported by any documentary evidence although evidence is often needed for a wide range of administrative and legal matters.

 Government bodies and services (for example, Revenue or the Passport